conor-o-driscoll/conor-o-driscoll.github.io/_teaching/micro.md

 location: "Cork, Ireland"
 ---

 This covers a series of courses I taught at University College Cork.
 The content relates to undergraduate microeconomics, and was taught to students studying economics, finance, and commerce.
-Relevant materials will be made available soon.
+Relevant materials can be made available upon request, but click the link in the title to see an overview of the course contents.

 Introductory Microeconomics
 ======